This course is the first in a suite of courses that make up our Fundamentals of Data Science for Social Scientists package for institutional purchase.

-You will gain an understanding of data science methods and tools, all from a social science perspective
+This is the introductory course to our Fundamentals of Data Science for Social Scientists package.
+It will give you an understanding of data science methods and tools, all from a social science perspective

 By the end of the course you will: